allinbits/cosmos-cash/docs/Explanation/README.md

 This section addresses the third of these: **Explanation documentation**.

-For further background please see [the ADR relating to the documentation structure](./ADR/adr-002-docs-structure.md).
+For further background, see [the ADR relating to the documentation structure](./ADR/adr-002-docs-structure.md).

 ## Approach

 This content is intended to help readers with their **understanding of Cosmos Cash and related topics**.

-* If you are looking for information about an API call or a Module specification or Archiecture diagrams then please go to [Reference](../Reference) section
+* See the [Reference](../Reference) section for information about an API call, Module specification, or Architecture diagrams
-* If you are looking how to achieve a specific task then please go to [How-To](../How-To)
+* See the [How-To](../How-To) section for steps to achieve a specific task

-This documentation is intended to be discursive, thoughtful, interesting and occaisionally educational.
-It will include analysis and alternatives.
+This documentation is intended to be discursive, thoughtful, interesting, and occasionally educational.
+The content includes analysis and alternatives.

-Not all explanations can be in this folder so please see [Discussions](#Discussions) section for further sources.
+For more explanations, see the [Discussions](#Discussions) section.

 ## Layout
 ### Topics